qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 <p align="center">
   <img width="1000" height="800" src="https://github.com/qt2139/Rethinking-EfficientNet-and-EfficientNetV2/blob/main/EfficientNetV2/results/my_efficientnetv2_l_val_accuracy.png">
 </p>
 By training the model with pretrained weights, we can see that the training time with pretrained weights is reduced by about 3-4 times compared to training from scratch.
-At the same time, the accuracy rate basically did not decrease significantly.
-This is very important in industry.
+At the same time, the accuracy did not decrease significantly.
+This is really important in industry.

 This is our modified model architecture.
 <p align="center">